captionpoint/captionpoint-plays/THE-ROOMMATE.md

 You want to target Tanya.
 ---
 ## SHARON:
-I am identifying our best dient base.
+I am identifying our best client base.
-(---
+(ROBYN really takes SHARON in.
+Really in.)

+---
 ## ROBYN:
-really takes SHARON in.
-Really in.) ---
-## ROBYN:
-You're a quick study.
+You ' r e a quick study.
 ---
 ## SHARON:
 (This compliment means a lot to her.)
-My mother always said I was slow.
+My mother Oalways said I was slow.
 ---
 ## ROBYN:
 (Not meanly.)
-Your mother was a bitch, I think. ---
+Your mother was a bitch, I think.
+---
 ## SHARON:
 (Startled, not upset.)
 Excuse me?
 ---
 ## ROBYN:
 (Still not mean.)
-I mean it's hard to tell, it was an earlier time, sometimes you think: that's just how women were taught to be but it sounds like your mother was kind of a bitch.
+I mean it's hard to tell, it was an earlier time, sometimes you think: that's just how women were Otaught to be but it sounds like your mother was kind of a bitch.
 ---
 ## SHARON:
-I don't feel comfortable saying that myself but I really appreciate that you said it. beat.)
+I don't feel comfortable saying that myself but I really appreciate that you said it.
+(A beat.)

 ---
 ## ROBYN:
-You'd have to disguise your voice.
+You ' d have to disguise your voice.
 An accent of some kind.
 ---
 ## SHARON: